HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.containers.reference.md

 ---
 # Customize the Docker extension

-The Docker extension includes several Visual Studio Code tasks to control the behavior of Docker [[vs.1.7.#docker-build-task]] and [[vs.1.7.#docker-run-task]], and form the basis of container startup for debugging.
+The Docker extension includes several Visual Studio Code tasks to control the behavior of Docker [docker-build-task](#docker-build-task) and [docker-run-task](#docker-run-task), and form the basis of container startup for debugging.

 The tasks allow for a great deal of control and customization.
 The final configuration is a combination of general defaults, platform-specific defaults (such as Node.js, Python, or .NET), and user input.
 User input takes precedence when it conflicts with defaults.